fbpx

 Condition

 Another area to look at is the overall condition of the semi-detached house.
-For this, it is advisable to engage the services of a professional inspector, who will be able to conduct a thorough inspection of the property and identify any potential issues.
+For this, it is advisable to engage the services of a professional inspector for landed houses, who will be able to conduct a thorough inspection of the property and identify any potential issues.

 Such work would include examining the building structure and foundation, inspecting the electrical and plumbing systems, checking for safety hazards, and looking for signs of pest infestation (e.g. termites, rodents).